 On a space available basis, at the written request of the parent/guardian, students can transition from fully remote to hybrid education.

 Any parent/guardian who wishes to pursue a fully remote learning program should formally notify the District as soon as possible by writing a letter to the school principal.
-Written requests for fully remote instruction must be received prior to the start of any new term where a change is requested.
-Exceptions will be made on a case by case basis.

-Courses Offered Remotely at Raymond High School
+Courses Offered Remotely at Raymond High School Semester 2

-Semester 1